corrpat/Homework-One/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)<bk>

+What is a robo-advisor.
+A robo-advisor collects information from clients regarding risk tolerance and goals and then provides advice and automated investing and prtfolio design.
+Robo-advisors provide access and money management options at a fraction of the cost of traditional portfolio managemers.

 ## Landscape: